 Work Permits for Foreign Experts – High Tech

-In light of the current shortage of skilled high-tech workers in Israel and in light of the importance of high-tech to the Israeli economy, a number of beneficial arrangements have been established that facilitate the bureaucratic process of employing foreign experts in high-tech and issuing them work permits.
-The procedure for handling applications from high-tech companies for foreign experts (Procedure No. 5.3.0043) allows a high-tech company, which has been recognized by the Israel Innovation Authority as a high-tech corporation, to employ a foreign expert and to be issued a work permit.
+In light of the existing shortage of skilled manpower in the high-tech sector in Israel, and given the importance of cyber and high-tech industries to the Israeli economy, several beneficial arrangements have been established to ease the bureaucratic process for employing foreign experts and issuing work permits through a particularly expedited track.
+The procedure for handling applications by high-tech and cyber companies for foreign experts (Procedure No. 5.3.0043) enables a high-tech company, which has been recognized by the Israel Innovation Authority as a technologically advanced knowledge-intensive corporation, to employ a foreign expert and obtain a work permit for them within a few working days.

-The fundamental condition for the application of the procedure is that the employer be recognized as a high-tech corporation by the Israel Innovation Authority, in accordance with the provisions of the “Procedure for recognition of a corporation as a high-tech corporation.”
+The threshold condition for the applicability of the procedure is that the employer be recognized as a technologically advanced knowledge-intensive corporation (a high-tech company) by the Israel Innovation Authority, in accordance with the provisions set forth in the “Procedure for Recognition of a Corporation as a Technologically Advanced Knowledge-Intensive Corporation for the Purpose of Bringing a Foreign Expert in High-Tech.”

-A high-tech company will be recognized as such if it meets one of the following criteria:
+A company will be recognized as a technologically advanced knowledge-intensive corporation if it meets one of the following criteria:

-This procedure allows the issuance of permits and work visas in three different tracks for companies recognized as high-tech companies:
+This procedure allows for the issuance of work permits and visas under several different tracks for companies recognized as high-tech companies:

 The steps in the procedure for obtaining a foreign expert work permit and visa: